qpdf/qpdf/manual/cli.rst

    Ordinarily, qpdf attempts to automatically compensate for passwords specified in the wrong character encoding.
 This option suppresses that behavior.
 Under normal conditions, there are no reasons to use this option.
-See :ref:`ref.unicode-passwords` for a discussion
+See :ref:`unicode-passwords` for a discussion

 :samp:`--password-mode={mode}`